Grand County License Hearing Guide

 Hardship/Restricted License in Colorado

-- Eligibility Requirements: Eligibility for a restricted license depends on the circumstances of your case, including whether you refused testing, your BAC level, and any prior DUI offenses.
+• Eligibility Requirements: Eligibility for a restricted license depends on the specific circumstances of your case, including the reason for the suspension and your driving record.

 Getting Your License Back